trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ### Filtering out large recipes

 Recipes have different lengths.
-We need to have one _hard-coded sequence length_ limit before feeding recipes sequences to RNN.
-We need to find out what recipe length will cover most of the recipes use-cases and at the same time we want to keep it as small as possible to speed up training process.
+We need to have one _hard-coded sequence length_ limit before feeding recipe sequences to RNN.
+We need to find out what recipe length will cover most of the recipe use-cases and at the same time we want to keep it as small as possible to speed up the training process.

 ```python
 recipes_lengths = []